OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-juju-charms.rst

         - [ "heat:identity-service" , "keystone:identity-service" ]
         - [ "contrail-openstack:heat-plugin" , "heat:heat-plugin-subordinate" ]

-   You can create or modify the TF charm deployment bundle YAML file to:
+   You can create or modify the OpenSDN charm deployment bundle YAML file to:

-   -  Point to machines or instances where the TF charms must be deployed.
+   -  Point to machines or instances where the OpenSDN charms must be deployed.

    -  Include the options you need.

-      Each TF charm has a specific set of options.
+      Each OpenSDN charm has a specific set of options.
 The options you choose depend on the charms you select.

 2. (Optional) Check the status of deployment.